jhumphry/Ascon_SPARK/README.md

 ## Introduction

 This is an Ada 2012 / SPARK 2014 project that implements the [Ascon](http://ascon.iaik.tugraz.at)
-Authenticated Encryption with Additional Data Algorithm, a finalist in the [CAESAR](http://competitions.cr.yp.to/caesar.html) competition.
+Authenticated Encryption with Additional Data Algorithm, the [NIST Lightweight Cryptography](https://csrc.nist.gov/projects/lightweight-cryptography) standard.
+It was also selected as a finalist in the [CAESAR](http://competitions.cr.yp.to/caesar.html) competition.
 Ascon was designed by Christoph Dobraunig, Maria Eichlseder, Florian Mendel and Martin Schläffer.

 This project implements both of the recommended Ascon variants in v1.1 and v1.2 of the specification.
 A single generic package can be instantiated with the relevant parameters.
 There are